 - Organ failure

-COVID-19 can be fatal for anyone, though the greatest percentage of individuals who die are over the age of 65 and living with a chronic disease.
+COVID-19 can be fatal for anyone, though the greatest percentage of individuals who die are over the age of 85 or are living with a chronic disease.

 Watch this video from The New York Times that shows how coronavirus attacks the body.